Leadership

 Josh Richardson, Fellow

-Josh holds a B.S. in Geography and Environmental Engineering from the United States Military Academy at West Point and an M.A. in International Relations and International Economics from the Johns Hopkins University School of Advanced International Studies (SAIS), where he studied under the General Wayne A. Downing Scholarship.
-Josh lives in West Point, NY.
-When he's not working, he enjoys time with family around sports, food, and travel.
+He holds a B.S. in Geography and Environmental Engineering from the United States Military Academy, West Point, and a M.A. in International Relations and International Economics from the Johns Hopkins University School of Advanced International Studies (SAIS) by way of the General Wayne A. Downing Scholarship Program.
+He currently advises and consults widely on areas of national defense, leadership culture, safety culture, and performance.
+He resides at West Point, New York with his family.